-People of all ages own IRAs, but ownership is greatest among the older groups of working-age individuals.
-This reflects the life-cycle effect on saving; that is, households tend to focus on retirement-related saving as they get older (and save for other goals such as education or buying a house when younger).
-Also, many traditional IRA owners became owners as a result of rollovers from employersponsored plans, which occur after at least some years in the workforce.
-In mid-2017, 39 percent of households headed by an individual aged 45 to 54 owned IRAs, and 40 percent of households headed by an individual aged 55 to 64 owned IRAs (Figure 3).
-As a result, 68 percent of IRA-owning households were headed by individuals aged 45 or older (Figure 4).
-Among all US households, by comparison, 62 percent were headed by individuals in this age group.
+People of all ages own IRAs, but ownership is higher among households aged 35 or older.
+This reflects the life-cycle effect on saving; that is, households tend to focus on retirement-related saving as they get older (and save for other goals such as education or buying a house when younger).7 Also, many traditional IRA owners became owners as a result of rollovers from employer-sponsored plans, which occur after at least some years in the workforce.8 In mid-2019, 37 percent of households headed by an individual aged 35 to 44 owned IRAs, 40 percent of households headed by an individual aged 55 to 64 owned IRAs, and 36 percent of households headed by an individual aged 65 or older owned IRAs (Figure 3).
+As a result, 65 percent of IRA-owning households were headed by individuals aged 45 or older (Figure 4).

-Ownership of IRAs Increases with Age
+Ownership of IRAs Tends to Increase with Age

-Percentage of US households within each age group that own IRAs, 1, 2 2017
+Percentage of US households within each age group that own IRAs, 1,2 2019